-We are currently recruiting for a Lead Examiner for BTEC nationals - applied psychology unit 1, Psychological approaches and applications
+We are currently recruiting a Lead Examiner for BTEC Firsts- Health and Social Care- Unit 1 Human Lifespan Development.

 A BTEC Lead Examiner will be the responsible and accountable subject expert for externally assessed units - in terms of specification interpretation, and the accuracy and correctness of assessment items.

 The Lead Examiner will:·

 - Lead and support the development, production, review and amendment of externally assessed items for the area of subject responsibility

 - Lead on the awarding of assessment outcomes

 - Keep up to date with changes in the sector